leaf-charter-school/Development-Environment-Setup/README.md

 ### Install chruby

 1) First, we have to check that a conflicting library is not in place.
 Ruby Version Manager, or RVM for short, is an alternative to chruby that you may have installed in the past.

-Let's check that RVM is not installed by running the following command: rvm notes
+**Let's check that RVM is not installed by running the following command:
+>>>rvm notes

-You should get
+**You should get
 zsh: command not found: rvm

-If you do not get the expected output, uninstall RVM by running sudo rvm implode
+**If you do not get the expected output, uninstall RVM by running
+>>>sudo rvm implode

 2) We also need to check that we don't have another problematic application, known as MacPorts.
 This can cause conflicts and configuration issues with homebrew.

-Check that MacPorts are not installed by running port help
+**Check that MacPorts are not installed by running
+>>>port help

-You should get
+**You should get
 zsh: command not found: port

 If you do not get the expected output, you can uninstall MacPorts by following [this guide](https://guide.macports.org/chunked/installing.macports.uninstalling.html).

-3) Install Chruby by running in your terminal brew install chruby
+**3) Install Chruby by running in your terminal brew install chruby

-4) Enable Auto-switching current Ruby versions by running the following two commands echo "source /usr/local/share/chruby/chruby.sh" >> ~/.zshrc echo "source /usr/local/share/chruby/auto.sh" >> ~/.zshrc
+**4) Enable Auto-switching current Ruby versions by running the following two commands echo "source /usr/local/share/chruby/chruby.sh" >> ~/.zshrc echo "source /usr/local/share/chruby/auto.sh" >> ~/.zshrc

-5) Verify that this step was successful.
-On your command line, go to your root directory by running cd ~ and opening up the .zshrc file with atom .zshrc
+**5) Verify that this step was successful.
+On your command line, go to your root directory by running
+>>>cd ~
+and opening up the .zshrc file with
+>>>atom .zshrc

 At the bottom of the file, you should see source /usr/local/share/chruby/chruby.sh source /usr/local/share/chruby/auto.sh